Cottin/learn-opti/README.md

-# Basic optimization of a JS-app with Webpack and React
+# Basic optimization with Webpack and React
 In this lab, we look at ways of optimizing a basic js / react application using webpack.

 The data in this lab is taken from [https://databank.worldbank.org/source/world-development-indicators](https://databank.worldbank.org/source/world-development-indicators)